OpenNMT/Tokenizer/docs/options.md

 Note: this option makes the tokenized output reversible so `joiner_annotate` or `spacer_annotate` should not be used.

+### `allow_isolated_marks` (boolean, default: `false`)

+By default, combining marks are always attached to the previous character.
+When this option is enabled, the combining mark can be detached in the following conditions:

+* when the previous character is from the "Separator" Unicode category
+* when `segment_alphabet_change` is enabled and the previous character does not belong to the same alphabet

 ## Case annotation

 ### `case_feature` (boolean, default: `false`)